orlando-code/NREE_persistence_reef_structures_meta_analysis/README.md

 We recommend using **either** Python virtual environments (`venv`) **or** `conda` environments.
 All required dependencies are specified in `pyproject.toml`.

 #### **Option 1: Using `venv` (standard Python virtual environment)**
-First, make sure you have Python 3.10+ installed.
+First, make sure you have Python 3.10+ installed:

 ```bash
 python -m venv .venv